A study of irreducible components of Springer fibers using quiver varieties: Introduction

 \subsection{An overview}

 Quiver varieties were used by Nakajima in~\cite{Na94, Nak98} to provide a geometric construction of the universal enveloping algebra for symmetrizable Kac-Moody Lie algebras altogether with their integrable highest weight modules.
 It was shown by Nakajima that the cotangent bundle of partial flag varieties can be realized as a quiver variety.
 He also conjectured that the Slodowy varieties, i.e., resolutions of slices to the adjoint orbits in the nilpotent cone, can be realized as quiver varieties.
-This conjecture was proved by Maffei,~\cite[Theorem~8]{Maf05}, thereby establishing a precise connection between quiver varieties and flag varieties.
+In type A, this conjecture was proved by Maffei,~\cite[Theorem~8]{Maf05}, thereby establishing a precise connection between quiver varieties and Slodowy varieties.
+Precisely speaking, a Slodowy variety $\tcS_\ld$ parametrized by a partition $\ld$ is isomorphic to a quiver variety $M(d,v)$ of type A under a restriction (see \eqref{eq:dv}) on the dimention vectors $d$ and $v$.
+The relation between the partition and the dimension vectors can be found in \eqref{def:ldv}.

 However, this Maffei--Nakajima isomorphism is in general implicit in the sense that it requires to solve a system of equations in which variables are linear maps.
-Our main result is to provide an explicit solution to the system (cf. Lemmas~\ref{lem:hell} and \ref{lem:hell2}), and hence obtain an explicit flag realization of such type A quiver varieties (cf. Theorems~\ref{thm:Fi} and \ref{thm:Fi2}).
+Our main result is to provide an explicit solution to the system (cf. Lemma~\ref{lem:hell} when $\ld$ is a two-row partition, and Lemma~\ref{lem:hell2} for an arbitrary partition) under assumption \eqref{eq:T}, and hence obtain an explicit flag realization of type A quiver varieties that arises from a partition (cf. Theorem~\ref{thm:Fi} for the two-row case, and Theorem~\ref{thm:Fi2} for an arbitrary partition).

 Aside from quiver varieties, an important geometric object in our article is the Springer fiber, which plays a crucial role in the geometric construction of representations of Weyl groups (cf. \cite{Spr76, Spr78}).
 In general, Springer fibers are singular and decompose into many irreducible components.
 Characterization of irreducible components has been a challenging problem.
 Little is known when the corresponding partition of Springer fiber has more than two rows.
 As Springer fibers are naturally contained in the Slodowy varieties, it makes sense to describe the image of a Springer fiber in the corresponding quiver variety, and it is well-know that this image is Lusztig's Lagrangian subvariety (see \cite{Lu91, Lu98}).

-An immediate consequence of our result is to give a simple proof of this identification (see Corollary~\ref{cor:Spr}) Moreover, irreducible components of these Lagrangian subvarieties actually form a crystal base structure (see \cite{Sai02, KS19}).
+Moreover, irreducible components of these Lagrangian subvarieties actually form a crystal base structure (see \cite{Sai02, KS19}).
 Our results however make preceding constructions explicit.

 When the (type A) Springer fibers correspond to nilpotent endomorphisms having exactly two blocks (i.e., the two-row case), a characterization of its irreducible components in terms of flags and so-called cup diagrams (cf. Section~\ref{sec:cupdiag}) was obtained by Stroppel--Webster, \cite{SW12}, based on an earlier work by Fung, \cite{Fun03}.
 Our work allows for a translation (see Theorem~\ref{thm:main1}) of the results of Stroppel--Webster to the quiver variety, i.e., the new relations on the quiver representation side that correspond to the cup/ray relations in \cite[Proposition~7]{SW12} as below: \eq